acts-project/acts/doc/utilities/units.rst

-Since this requires a namespace import of :ref:`namespace_Acts__UnitLiterals` it should not be used in headers since it would (accidentally) modify the namespace wherever the namespace is included.
+Since this requires a namespace import of :ref:`namespace_Acts__UnitLiterals` it should not be used in headers since it would (accidentally) modify the namespace wherever the header is included.

 To ensure consistent computations and results the following guidelines **must** be followed when handling physical quantities with units: